Eaternity/eaternity-website/_posts/about/0000-01-01-idea-vision.md

     <div class="col-xs-12 col-sm-offset-1 col-sm-7 xs-push-top">
       <div>
         <h2>Our Goal: To create the future of gastronomy</h2>
         <p>We aim to provide sustainable menu choices in any restaurant.
-To do so, we are building the next generation solutions and services for the food service industry.
-We streamline the restaurant business and capture the values of today and tomorrow.</p>
+To do so, we are building the next generation of solutions and services for the food service industry.
+We streamline the restaurant business and capture the values for today and tomorrow.</p>

-        <p>We have set our goal to give everyone access to climate-friendly meals.
-For individuals and organisations, Eaternity presents solutions to reduce your foods based environmental impact.
+        <p>Our goal is to give everyone access to climate-friendly meals.
+For individuals and organisations, Eaternity presents solutions to reduce your food-based environmental impact.
 The result: global emissions are reduced through simple and delicious measures - longterm.</p>

-        <p>At Eaternity we are convinced that we can reduce climate-theatening greenhouse gas emissions by half!
-This is equivalent of 1 ton of CO2 per person and year.
-Comparable to driving by car from the north cape (Norway) to Lisboa (Portugal).</p>
+        <p>At Eaternity we are convinced that we can reduce climate-threatening greenhouse gas emissions by half!
+This is equivalent of 1 ton of CO2 per person per year.
+That's comparable to driving by car from the north cape (Norway) to Lisboa (Portugal).</p>

         <p>Eaternity provides solutions, that are delicous, healthy and sustainable.</p>
       </div>